chuaan/pre_exam/18_2nd_KT/Important_Points_of_KT.md

 *Classified*
 >useful: high quality, actionable information
->trivial: already known to anyone familiar with the context
+>trival: already known to anyone familiar with the context
 >inexplicable: this which have no apparent explanation

 ---